GALemmon/RebasePractice/george.md

 this is a line of text
+this is a line of text
-this is a line of thxt
+this is a line of text
-this is a line of thxt
+this is a line of text